 - easily pick things up using their thumb and pointer finger.

 Here are a few simple things you can do to help your baby’s development at this age:

-- Listen and respond to your baby’s babbling: this will build their language, communication and literacy skills, and make them feel ‘heard’, loved and valued.
+- Listen and respond to your baby’s babbling: this builds language, communication and literacy skills, and it helps your baby feel ‘heard’, loved and valued.
 It’s important to respond by talking or making sounds in your own warm and loving way.
-Your baby will enjoy hearing your voice go up and down and love watching your facial expressions as you talk.
+Your baby enjoys hearing your voice go up and down and loves watching your facial expressions as you talk.

 - Read with your baby: you can encourage your baby’s talking and imagination by reading books together, telling stories, singing songs and reciting nursery rhymes.

 - Play together: sing songs, play peekaboo, ring bells, hide toys and make funny sounds or animal noises together.
 Surprise toys like a jack-in-the-box are fun from around 10 months on.
 Playing together also helps your baby feel loved and secure.